+Next up on the Behind the Lens feature of F3T is Alignment with Eric Jackson.
 You might remember Eric Jackson from his recent kickass performance in Travis Rice’s The Fourth Phase, or from one of his more recent video projects where he is hooked up to a monster steelhead in the remote wilderness of Brittish Columbia.
 Eric is at the forefront when it comes to crossing snowsports with fly fishing, and we have been following his journey for a few years now.
-Recently Eric completed a killer project called Alignment, where he takes his two favorite sports and puts them together.
+In Alignment, he takes his two favorite sports and puts them together.
 We sat down with him to ask some questions about this film coming to life.

 Flylords: It’s pretty awesome to see you bring two of your greatest passions together in this story.
 How long have you been wanting to make this film for?
 And what made you choose the name Alignment?

 Eric: To be totally honest, I really wanted an excuse to fish and snowboard all winter haha.
 They’re just my two favorite things to do in life: fishing for steelhead and snowboarding.
 And I just had this idea to put them both together and document it, and tell the story about how the two balance out my life.
 Snowboarding is full of adrenaline; it’s my job, so there’s some pressure involved there, as shitty as that sounds when people are like, “You get to travel around the world and snowboard!”
 Yeah, that’s absolutely true.
 It’s the best job in the world, but it comes with pressure.
 And for me, fishing is just where I balance that pressure out.
 It’s where I recharge.
 If something’s not going right – not only in snowboarding – pretty much in anything in life, I want to go out and spend time on the river.
 That’s really what it’s all about.
 This has really been a dream of mine for many years and I’ve been working on it for the past year and a half, just trying to raise funding and make it happen.
 And finally, we had enough money to pull the trigger and we did.